How we are working towards prevention and diagnostics of Alzheimer’s, and drug treatments for AD, Parkinson’s ALS and other neurodegenerative diseases

 Alzheimer’s disease whole genome sequencing

-Together with Rudi Tanzi at Massachusetts General Hospital and the Centre for Health Bioinformatics group at Harvard E. Chan School of Public Health we are working in the Cure Alzheimer’s Genome Project to interpret the whole genome sequences of 1500 AD afflicted individuals, some in families.
+Together with Rudi Tanzi at Massachusetts General Hospital and the Centre for Health Bioinformatics group at Harvard E. Chan School of Public Health we are working in the Cure Alzheimer’s Genome Project to interpret the whole genome sequences of AD afflicted individuals, some in families.
 We’re excited to link these data and to work with our collaborators in findings from the Accelerating Medicines Project – Alzheimer’s Disease – enabling functional association with genomic variants.
-Through recent additional suppport from the Cure Alzheimer’s Foundation, we will be whole genome sequencing an additional 4000 afflicted AD subjects and performing methylation studies upon a subset.
+Through recent additional suppport from the Cure Alzheimer’s Foundation, we are whole genome sequencing an additional 4000 afflicted AD subjects and performing methylation studies upon a subset.

 Resilience against Alzheimer’s